 We strongly believe that equity participation causes employees to think and act like owners.
 Each of our named executive officers has significant holdings in the Company's equity, through a mix of standard restricted shares, career shares and Class B common units of Artisan Partners Holdings.
 We place significant restrictions on the number of Class B common units that our named executive officers may sell in any given year.
-These restrictions result in our named executive officers maintaining a significant level of equity ownership.
+These restrictions, together with an annual award of career shares that generally do not vest until a qualified retirement, result in our named executive officers maintaining a significant level of equity ownership.
+We believe that the contractual restrictions on the ability of our named executive officers to sell existing equity have a similar effect as stock ownership guidelines and retention requirements, making the adoption of such additional formal policies unnecessary.